 |---|---|

-For detailed guidance on managing NCRs from this point forward, see our NCR management guide.
+For comprehensive guidance on managing NCRs from this point forward, see our NCR management guide.

 HALAL INTERNAL AUDIT REPORT